Lowe Glacier

 Lowe Glacier is a tributary glacier 7 nmi long in the Queen Elizabeth Range, Antarctica.
 It flows south from a common saddle with the Prince of Wales Glacier 3 nmi east of Mount Gregory to join the Princess Anne Glacier.
-The name was proposed by the Holyoake, Cobham and Queen Elizabeth Ranges Party of the New Zealand Geological Survey Antarctic Expedition, 1964–65, after D. Lowe, a member of the party.
+The name was proposed by the Holyoake, Cobham and Queen Elizabeth Ranges Party of the New Zealand Geological Survey Antarctic Expedition, 1964–65, after David Lowe, a member of the party.